-It is Canadian Academic Accounting Association policy that the CAAA President, CAAA Journal Editors, and the Chair of the Research Committee are ineligible for CAAA research grant funding during their term of office.
-Members of a research sub-committee may not apply for awards adjudicated by that committee during their term of office.
+It is CAAA policy that no sitting CAAA Board Member may apply for research grants during their term of office, nor in the six (6) months immediately following their departure from the CAAA Board.
+In addition, members of a research sub-committee may not apply for awards adjudicated by that committee during their term of office.

 These include, but are not necessarily limited to:

 - Hiring research assistants for tasks defined in the project's budget.

 - CAAA membership is not an eligible use of research grant funding.

 - The total awarded funds should not be designated to travel only.

 - Purchase or rental of special data sets, software, etc.

 - Funds may not be reallocated from other expected uses to purchase computer hardware or software not requested in the research proposal.

 - Transportation and subsistence costs for data gathering, developing research arrangements, etc.

 - Telephone, postage, photocopying, typing, etc.